FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 |![L-shape](images/MeshGeneration_MoveMesh1.png)|![moved L shaped](images/MeshGeneration_MoveMesh2.png)|

 !!! note
 	Consider a function $u$ defined on a mesh `:::freefem Th`.
 A statement like `:::freefem Th=movemesh(Th...)` does not change $u$ and so the old mesh still exists.
-It will be destroyed when no function use it.
-A statement like $u=u$ redefines $u$ on the new mesh `:::freefem Th` with interpolation and therefore destroys the old `:::freefem Th` if $u$ was the only function using it.
+It will be destroyed when no function uses it.
+A statement like $u=u$ redefines $u$ on the new mesh `:::freefem Th` with interpolation and therefore destroys the old `:::freefem Th`, if $u$ was the only function using it.

-Now, we give an example of moving mesh with a Lagrangian function $u$ defined on the moving mesh.
+Now, we give an example of moving a mesh with a Lagrangian function $u$ defined on the moving mesh.

 ```freefem
 // Parameters